jacopofar/chat-simulation-tools/visualz/README.md

 Run `make run-dev-frontend` to start the frontend in dev mode.

-Run `make run-dev-backebd` to create the virtualenv and serve the backend.
+Run `make run-dev-backend` to create the virtualenv and serve the backend.